silvante/my_vs_code/README.md

 Ctrl + Shift + X
 ```

-and download "Aura Dracula Spirit" color theme theme, and other (optional) packages
+and download **Aura Dracula Spirit** color theme theme, and other (optional) packages

-## that is it, happy building apps that matters ⚡️
+## that is it, happy building apps that matter ⚡️
 🌴 xamidov.uz